SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Introduction

-Our contributions are summarized as follows: \begin{enumerate}{}{} \item{We systematically analyzed the effects of backdoor injection across different layers in NLP models and identified the most vulnerable and effective layers for backdoor attacks.} \item{Based on this analysis, we propose a novel backdoor attack method called SDBA that achieves both stealth and long-lasting durability.} \item{We conducted extensive evaluations on the LSTM and GPT-2 models, demonstrating that SDBA effectively penetrates defenses and offers superior backdoor durability compared to existing backdoor attacks.
-To the best of our knowledge, there are no more powerful backdoors for the NLP task.
-Our approach successfully bypass six representative defense mechanisms and surpass the performance of Neurotoxin \cite{neurotoxin}, which was specifically designed for backdoor durability.
-Notably, even stronger performance was achieved in LLMs such as GPT-2.} \end{enumerate}
+Our contributions are summarized as follows: \begin{enumerate}{}{} \item{We systematically analyze the effects of backdoor injection across different layers in NLP models and identify the most vulnerable and effective layers for backdoor attacks.} \item{Based on this analysis, we propose a novel backdoor attack method called SDBA that achieves both stealth and long-lasting durability.} \item{We conduct extensive evaluations on the LSTM and GPT-2 models, demonstrating that SDBA effectively penetrates defenses and offers superior backdoor durability compared to existing backdoor attacks.
+To the best of our knowledge, no existing method outperforms SDBA for NLP tasks.
+Our approach successfully bypasses six representative defense mechanisms and surpasses the performance of Neurotoxin~\cite{neurotoxin}, which is specifically designed for backdoor durability.
+Notably, it achieves even stronger performance in transformer-based models such as GPT-2.} \end{enumerate}

 This paper is structured as follows.
-Section \ref{section2} reviews related work, Section \ref{section3} explains the methods to achieve stealth and durability, Section \ref{section4} provides a detailed analysis of the SDBA attack on LSTM and GPT-2 models, and Section \ref{section5} presents experimental results demonstrating the effectiveness of the SDBA attack.
-Section \ref{section6} discusses the implications of our findings and key observations, and Section \ref{section7} concludes with a summary of the contributions and future research directions.
+Section~\ref{section2} reviews related work, Section~\ref{section3} explains the methods to achieve stealth and durability, Section~\ref{section4} provides a detailed analysis of the SDBA attack on LSTM and GPT-2 models, and Section~\ref{section5} presents experimental results demonstrating the effectiveness of the SDBA attack.
+Section~\ref{section6} discusses the implications of our findings and key observations, and Section~\ref{section7} concludes with a summary of the contributions and future research directions.